-- (3) (a) Notwithstanding (1) above, all new appointments as Supervised Medical Officers shall be on 5 year fixed term contracts unless the Employer and practitioner agree otherwise. - (b) There shall be no automatic right of reappointment upon expiry of a contract.

-A Supervised Medical Officer who, upon expiry of a fixed term contract, is unsuccessful in seeking a new contract shall be paid a Contract Completion Payment equal to 10% of their final base salary, for each year of the contract, up to a maximum of 5 years.
+- (3) (a) Notwithstanding (1) above, all new appointments as Supervised Medical Officers shall be on 5 year fixed term contracts unless there is written agreement to the contrary between the employer and the practitioner. - (b) There shall be no automatic right of reappointment upon expiry of a contract. - (c) A Supervised Medical Officer who, upon expiry of a fixed term contract, is unsuccessful in seeking a new contract shall be paid a Contract Completion Payment equal to 10% of their final base salary, for each year of continuous service, up to a maximum of 5 years.